plettj/plett.dev/posts/wikipedia.md

 Wikipedia is a free and open encyclopedia that contains roughly the entirety of all human knowledge.
 Written by the people, for the people, it has carried humanity on its shoulders since the turn of the millenium.

-It runs on nothing but goodwill, free time, and more than a touch of OCD.<sup>\[1\]</sup> Yet, in all these years, I've never found an answer to the simple question: "How?"
+It runs on nothing but goodwill, free time, and a touch of OCD.<sup>\[1\]</sup> Yet, in all these years, I've never found an answer to the simple question: "How?"

 📜 📜 📜